-For information about joining our community garden,
+For information about joining another community garden,

 contact Community Gardens of Tucson.